 Remember those 40,000 bonus points you got?
 Well, if you converted them to Aeroplan, you would have 40,000 Aeroplan points.
 It costs 25,000 Aeroplan points to claim a free flight to anywhere in the continental US or Canada which easily has a value of $600.

 You can also transfer your points to Starwood at a 2:1 ratio.
 If you weren’t aware, you could transfer SPG points to Marriott at a 1:3 ratio, in other words, 2 Membership Rewards points is equal to 3 Marriott Rewards points.

 How it compares to other cards

 The best card to compare the American Express Gold Business card is the American Express Platinum Business card.
-Both have similar features, but the Platinum card gives you 1.25 points per $1 spent on all purchases and comes with better travel benefits including travel insurance and lounge access.
+Both have similar features, but the Platinum card gives you 3 points per $1 spent on restaurants, 2 points per $1 spent on travel, and 1 point per $1 spent on all other purchases.
+In addition, it comes with better travel benefits including travel insurance and lounge access.